 Click to filter your search

-In this blog, Chloe Hung, Amazon best-selling author, talks about some of the traditional to new industries you could work in as an actuary.
+In this blog, Chloe Hung, Amazon best-selling author, talks about the evolving industries which actuaries are now working in.

 Other actuary news

 Added: Tue, 30/10/2018 - 15:30Asset managers have been told to prepare for massive change and disruption amid growing technological, environmental, demographic and social pressures.